EricZinda/Perplexity/Backlog.md

                     - but the trees will be different so "deepest" probably doesn't make sense
                     - so maybe it is just highest priority?
         - Bug: table for one person --> I'm not sure what to do about that
+            - Seems to be the same bug as the previous one

         - Need to add tests to every kind of thing you can ask for to make sure we are handling criteria right
             - I want a water and a steak for me and 2 salads for johnny
             - I want a steak and the bill